oracle/truffleruby/doc/user/polyglot.md

 `Java.type(name)` returns a Java class object, given a name such as `java.lang.Integer` or `int[]`.

+Java `Class` objects give you the static members of a class.
+To access instance methods use `.class`.

 Also see the separate document on
 [JRuby-compatible Java interop](jruby-java-interop.md).